Fred Hoyle: Rejection of Earth-based abiogenesis

 In his later years, Hoyle became a staunch critic of theories of abiogenesis to explain the origin of life on Earth.
 With Chandra Wickramasinghe, Hoyle promoted the hypothesis that the first life on Earth began in space, spreading through the universe via panspermia, and that evolution on Earth is influenced by a steady influx of viruses arriving via comets.
 His belief that comets had a significant percentage of organic compounds was well ahead of his time, as the dominant views in the 1970s and 1980s were that comets largely consisted of water-ice, and the presence of organic compounds was then highly controversial.
 Wickramasinghe wrote in 2003: "In the highly polarized polemic between Darwinism and creationism, our position is unique.
 Although we do not align ourselves with either side, both sides treat us as opponents.
 Thus we are outsiders with an unusual perspective—and our suggestion for a way out of the crisis has not yet been considered."

 Hoyle and Wickramasinghe advanced several instances where they say outbreaks of illnesses on Earth are of extraterrestrial origins, including the 1918 flu pandemic, and certain outbreaks of polio and mad cow disease.
 For the 1918 flu pandemic, they hypothesized that cometary dust brought the virus to Earth simultaneously at multiple locations—a view almost universally dismissed by experts on this pandemic.
 In 1982, Hoyle presented Evolution from Space for the Royal Institution's Omni Lecture.
 After considering what he thought of as a very remote possibility of Earth-based abiogenesis he concluded:

 Published in his 1982/1984 books Evolution from Space (co-authored with Chandra Wickramasinghe), Hoyle calculated that the chance of obtaining the required set of enzymes for even the simplest living cell without panspermia was one in 1040,000.
 Since the number of atoms in the known universe is infinitesimally tiny by comparison (1080), he argued that Earth as life's place of origin could be ruled out.
 He claimed:

 Though Hoyle declared himself an atheist, this apparent suggestion of a guiding hand led him to the conclusion that "a superintellect has monkeyed with physics, as well as with chemistry and biology, and ... there are no blind forces worth speaking about in nature."
 He would go on to compare the random emergence of even the simplest cell without panspermia to the likelihood that "a tornado sweeping through a junk-yard might assemble a Boeing 747 from the materials therein" and to compare the chance of obtaining even a single functioning protein by chance combination of amino acids to a solar system full of blind men solving Rubik's Cubes simultaneously.
-This is known as "the junkyard tornado", or "Hoyle’s Fallacy".
-Those who advocate the intelligent design (ID) philosophy sometimes cite Hoyle's work in this area to support the claim that the universe was fine tuned in order to allow intelligent life to be possible.
+This is known as "the junkyard tornado", or "Hoyle's Fallacy".
+Those who advocate the intelligent design (ID) philosophy sometimes cite Hoyle's work in this area to support the claim that the universe was fine tuned to allow intelligent life to be possible.